Lease Agreement for Your Tiny House: How to Secure Your Mini Home Legally

 • Possibly gas and telecommunications (internet connection approx. €300 - €1,500).

-The lease agreement must clearly outline who is responsible for the installation and costs of these connections.
-Often, the lessee bears these costs, which can quickly add up to several thousand euros.
-Ensure that the security of supply and responsibilities for maintenance of the connections are specified in the contract.
-The sustainability of tiny house plots also depends on environmentally friendly development.
+The lease agreement must clearly stipulate who is responsible for the installation and costs of these connections.
+Often the lessee bears these costs, which can quickly add up to several thousand euros.
+Ensure that the security of supply and responsibilities for maintenance of the connections are recorded in the contract.
+The sustainability of tiny house plots also depends on environmentally appropriate development.

-A particularly interesting provision in the context of lease agreements for tiny houses is § 95 of the German Civil Code (BGB), the so-called "fictitious component."
-This regulation states that objects connected to the land only for temporary purposes do not become an essential part of the property.
-For tiny house owners, this means that even if your house is on leased land and possibly even connected to utilities, it remains your property, provided the connection is intended only for the duration of the lease (i.e., temporarily).
-This is especially relevant for mobile tiny houses or those set up without a deep foundation, with their removal planned from the outset.
-The explicit mention of § 95 BGB in the lease agreement can clarify ownership conditions and prevent future disputes, particularly at the end of the contract or the sale of the land.
-A contract by IndiViva, for example, explicitly references this paragraph.
+A particularly interesting regulation in the context of lease agreements for tiny houses is § 95 of the German Civil Code (BGB), the so-called "apparent component".
+This provision states that items connected to the land only for a temporary purpose do not become essential parts of the property.
+For tiny house owners, this means: Even if your house is on the leased land and perhaps even connected to utility lines, it remains your property, provided the connection is intended only for the duration of the lease (i.e., temporarily).
+This is particularly relevant for mobile tiny houses or those set up without a deep foundation and where removal is planned from the outset.
+The explicit mention of § 95 BGB in the lease agreement can clarify ownership relations and prevent future disputes, especially at the end of the contract or upon sale of the land.
+A contract from IndiViva, for example, explicitly references this paragraph.

 FAQ